Magnetic reconnection and dynamos in the presence of plasma turbulence: Discussion

+(2) Neglect of the virial theorem.
+The virial theorem derived by Chandrasekhar and Fermi \cite{Virial:1953} shows that magnetic field configurations that are not adequately coupled to regions with strong gravitational attraction or rigid coils will disassemble on an Alfv\'enic timescale.

+(3) Neglect of the point-like intersection of general flux tubes.
+When two flux tubes first collide they do so only at points unless they have two symmetry directions.

-When understood, simple physics and mathematics considerations can clarify magnetic reconnection and plasma transport over a broad range of natural and laboratory plasmas.
+When understood, simple physics and mathematics considerations clarify magnetic reconnection and dynamos over a broad range of natural and laboratory plasmas---whether turbulent or not.
 With these insights, numerical simulations could greatly enhance our understanding.
+The prejudices acquired from the theory of magnetic reconnection in two-dimensional systems need to be overcome while studying problems in which all three spatial coordinates are of importance.

+The physics arguments in this paper are of continuing importance but are often ignored rather than disputed.
+A major 2023 review of solar dynamos by Charbonneau and Sokoloff \cite{solar dynamo: 2023} invokes resistive helicity dissipation at small scales to restore the $\alpha$ effect but did not explain how small scale flows would invalidate helicity conservation.
+The 2025 article by Muraglia, Agullo, Dubuit, Bigu\'e, and Garbet \cite{Tok-recon:2025} on reconnection in toroidal plasmas emphasized resistive tearing modes and ignored chaos.
+Jardin et al. \cite{Jardin-fast:2022} found that chaos allowed ideal instabilities that do not self-saturate to result in an extremely fast reconnection that is independent of the plasma resistivity.